open-contracting-extensions/ocds_budget_and_spend_extension/examples/README.md

 ## Describing a contracting process funded from multiple sources

-The `sourceParty` field provided by the [budget breakdown](https://github.com/open-contracting-extensions/ocds_budget_breakdown_extension) extension can be used, alongside, if required, different `fiscalBreakdownFieldMapping` properties.
+The `sourceParty` field provided by the [budget breakdown](https://github.com/open-contracting-extensions/ocds_budget_breakdown_extension) extension can be used, alongside, if required, different `fiscalBreakdownFieldMapping` fields.

 For example, in the extract below, we see an allocation of aid, combined with an allocation from the national budget of a country.